MetOffice/CMEW/doc/source/support.rst

 .. include:: common.txt

-Please contact the |CIAO| team at ciao@metoffice.gov.uk to request support related to the |CAW|.
+Please contact the |MIAO| team at ciao@metoffice.gov.uk to request support related to the |CAW|.